Inspiring resident shares her story for International Women's Day

 “They couldn’t give me the care I needed for the spinal injury in north Queensland.
 It was an incomplete spinal injury and I needed to move to Brisbane for therapy and to get myself mobile again and back into society.”

 Getting herself back into society was exactly what Cheryl did.
-Cheryl mastered the sip and puff wheelchair system within the hour of being shown how to do it.
+Cheryl mastered the sip and puff wheelchair system within an hour of being shown how to do it.

 “The doctors said it would take about six months to understand and perform.
 Within 45 minutes, I had got it.
 They were standing there gob-smacked.
 The key to it was to think of it like you were dancing, and to me that was natural.
 I did ballroom dancing as a teenager, so it came to me easily.”